protocoljs/imap/README.md

 The official documentation is available at [https://protocoljs.github.io/docs](https://protocoljs.github.io/docs)

+## Reporting

+You can report issues and suggest features on [GitHub Issues](https://github.com/protocoljs/imap/issues).

 ## Simple example

 Launching you own IMAP server has never been that simple!
 Here's a quick example to start.